 Now the fun begins!
 This module teaches you good/bad cleaning materials, how to fully clean the inside of your machine, how to unfreeze it if it's seized, how to lubricate the machine, and how to handle motor brushes and lubricating ports where applicable.
 You'll spend more time in this area than any other.

 We'll get the covers and parts back on the machine, we'll cover maintaining the upper tension assembly, inspect all the electrical wiring, replace the lead cord if needed, and clean and wax the exterior.

 Here you'll learn about inserting the needle properly (this can really be a problem!), how and what to test sew, adjust the bobbin tension, and balance the upper thread and bobbin tension.

 This is real gold!
 You learn the basics and procedures in the modules, but what about REAL LIFE situations?
 We add 1-2 case studies to the workshop each month.
 In these case studies, you'll see me pull a machine from our service queue and video the entire process from beginning to end.
 This will not only help you understand different machines (specific models even), but what situations arise in the real world rather than just a controlled environment.
 This will be an ever-evolving library you have access to for life!

-The bonus modules will be packed with so much value - remember that you only pay the class fee ONE TIME, and you have access to the updated, new modules for life!
+The bonus modules will be packed with so much value - and you have access to the updated, new modules for life!
 Examples of what you'll find in the bonus section includes, education on the many types of bobbins, shuttle bobbins, replacement parts and sources, collecting and purchasing high-value machines, installing a treadle belt, direct drive motors, converting a machine to a hand crank, advanced polishing techniques, handling aluminum rot… and on and on!